croquet/microverse/staging/docs/CardSpec.md

 A 3D model loaded as part of a card may have its own offset.
 You can use dataTranslation as a "one time" fix to translate the 3D model when loading.

-Specify the xyz coodinates of the translation for the loaded model.
+Specifies the xyz coodinates of the translation for the loaded model.
 It defaults to [0, 0, 0] when not specified.

 ---